Warframe Beginner’s Guide

 Any of them are fine, and you can get all of them eventually.
 Don’t agonize over the choice; each warframe has advantages and disadvantages, but they are fairly balanced.

-Excalibur is the most balanced frame.
-If you are a veteran to shooters and don’t feel like messing with abilities, get Excalibur.
-His best ability is his first one, “Slash Dash”, which causes him to shoot forward killing everything between where he started and where he ended up.
+Excalibur is a balanced frame.
+His first ability, “Slash Dash”, causes him to shoot forward killing everything in front of him.
 Radial blind is a good crowd control ability and Radial Javelin is an AOE damage power.
-He’s got the best durability of the starting frames and can be considered a “fighter type”.
+He’s got the best durability of the starting frames, although he is not durable enough to be a tank.

 Mag has the best offensive powers of the starting frames.
 In update 10, she received a good buff, and so is now viable even in late game play.
 If you want to play a “mage type” character, she is your choice.
 Her first ability, Pull, ragdolls enemies and is a cheap crowd control ability.
+Shield polarize depletes the shields of your enemies and recharges them for you allies and is an excellent support ability.
 “Bullet Attractor” increases damage to one enemy and makes them easier to hit, making killing bosses easier.
 Crush is an AoE damage ability.

 Any of the “second tier” weapons are fine:

-Braton – A slightly more powerful version of the MK 1 Braton.
-Average against all factions.
+Braton (126 Damage Per Second) – A more powerful, but less accurate version of the MK 1 Braton (85 DPS).
+Average against all factions, and can be purchased for only 25,000 credits.

-Hind – Burst fire weapon average against all factions.
+Hind (206 DPS)- Burst fire weapon average against all factions.

-Grakata – High rate of fire SMG average against all factions.
+Grakata (154 DPS) – High rate of fire SMG average against all factions.

 It’s not a big deal to try a weapon out for 10 or 20 levels and sell it if you don’t like it.
 Although it will cost you in terms of materials and credits, you’ll build up some mastery rank, which will unlock better weapons.

 A Sentinel is a floating support robot that gives you various buffs while you are playing.
 Shade gives you temporary stealth, which is great in a pinch.
 Carrier is the best if you just want extra damage, and it also picks up items for you.
-The other three Sentinels are not as good, but since they don’t require Platinum or slots to get, you can get all 5 eventually.
+The other three Sentinels are not as good.
+Kubrows are extremely expensive and less effective than Sentinels.

 What should I buy with Platinum?